openownership/openownership.beta/_visualisation/core/unknowns.md

   * For legitimate reasons
   * Due to non-disclosure or missing data

-As a Party is known to exist – despite its details being Unknown – we still draw a Node for it:
+As a Party is known to exist – despite its details being unknown – we still draw a Node for it:

 * Use the Unknown variant of the icon for that type of Party (see below)
 * Label the node with an [Identifier](/visualisation/core/parties-nodes), using the status "Unknown" or "Anonymous"

-### Unknown Party Icons
+### Icons

 Each icon in the [Vocabulary](/visualisation/core/vocabulary) has an Unknown variant.
 In general, the Unknown variant of an icon is the outline of the original icon, with a question mark inside it.

-### Unknown Number of Parties
+### Unknown Number

 **We may know that Parties exist, but not *how many*.** In such situations: